Make Ahead Breakfast Casserole

 aerial photo of breakfast casserole sliced in a dish and a spatula is taking a slice out to serve it

-Breakfast Egg Casserole variations
+Easy Breakfast Casserole Variations

 Vegetarian?
 Leave out the meat completely.
 Replace it with another veggie, or not.
 It’s totally up to you.
 This overnight breakfast casserole is completely customizable.